GooTechnologies/learn/manual/scene/components/collider/index.md

 * Infinite plane

-## Triggers
+## Static Collider

-If the collider is a trigger, then it will *not* collide with other physics objects.
-However, it will emit events when a physics object enters it.
-Available events are:

-* goo.physics.triggerEnter
-* goo.physics.triggerStay
-* goo.physics.triggerLeave
+If the collider doesn't have any Rigid Body Component, it will become a static collision geometry in the physics world.
+We call this a *Static Collider*.

+## Dynamic Rigid Body Collider

+If the entity with a Collider Component or any of its parents has a dynamic Rigid Body Component, it will turn into a dynamic collision geometry in the collision world.

+## Kinematic Rigid Body Collider

+If the entity with a Collider Component or any of its parents has a kinematic Rigid Body Component, we call it a kinematic collider.

 ## Friction